Sinus tarsi syndrom – Step 1

 45 minutes of each training session

-Sit on a chair with your legs straight.
+Sit on a chair with your leg stretched out.
 Hold an exercise band in both hands.
-Place the elastic band around the heel, sole of the foot and all toes.
-Bend your ankle upwards as much as possible by pulling the elastic band.
-Hold the outer position for 10 seconds.
-Then slowly stretch your foot so that the elastic is stretched.
-Hold the tension for a few seconds and then bend your ankle upwards to reach the starting position.
+Place the band around your heel, the sole of your foot and all your toes.
+Bend your ankle upwards as far as possible by pulling on the band.
+Hold the position for 10 seconds.
+Then slowly stretch your foot so that the elastic band is stretched out.
+Hold the stretch for a few seconds, then bend your ankle upwards to return to the starting position.

 Sit on a chair.
 Hold an exercise band in both hands.
-Place the elastic band around your big toe.
-Bend your big toe upwards as much as possible by pulling the elastic band.
-Hold the outer position for 10 seconds.
+Place the band around your big toe.
+Bend your big toe upwards as far as possible by pulling on the band.
+Hold the position for 10 seconds.
 Then slowly bend your big toe downwards as much as possible to stretch the elastic.
 Hold the tension for a few seconds and then bend your big toe upwards to reach the starting position.

-Sit/stand with bare toes on a tea towel.
+Sit or stand with your bare feet on a tea towel.
 Pull the tea towel together with your toes.

-Stand with your legs straight with your front foot on a doorstep.
-Go up on your toes.
-Hold the tension for a few seconds.
+Stand with your legs straight, with the balls of your feet on a doorstep.
+Rise onto your toes.
+Hold the position for a few seconds.
 Slowly return to the starting position.
-Make the exercise more difficult by putting on a backpack with increasing load.
+Make the exercise more challenging by wearing a rucksack with increasing weight.

-Stand with slightly bent knees with your forefoot on a doorstep.
-Stand on your toes while maintaining the bend in your knees.
-Hold the tension for a few seconds.
+Stand with your knees slightly bent, with the balls of your feet on a doorstep.
+Rise onto your toes whilst keeping your knees bent.
+Hold the position for a few seconds.
 Slowly return to the starting position.
-Make the exercise more difficult by putting on a backpack with increasing load.
+Make the exercise more challenging by wearing a rucksack with increasing weight.